MPAS-Dev/compass/latest/_sources/users_guide/machines/compy.rst.txt

     # cases.
     [paths]

-    # The root to a location where the mesh_database, initial_condition_database,
-    # and bathymetry_database for MPAS-Ocean will be cached
-    ocean_database_root = /compyfs/mpas_standalonedata/mpas-ocean

-    # The root to a location where the mesh_database and initial_condition_database
-    # for MALI will be cached
+    # A shared root directory where MPAS standalone data can be found
-    landice_database_root = /compyfs/mpas_standalonedata/mpas-albany-landice
+    database_root = /compyfs/mpas_standalonedata

     # the path to the base conda environment where compass environments have
     # been created